 St. Johns University, aka The Red Storm athletics strength and conditioning internship, was the most challenging one of the three.

 I provided dynamic warmups for tennis and softball.
-My internship was 14 weeks long, from September to December in 2014, completing an average of 50 hours every week.
+My internship included working an average of 50 hours a week for 14 weeks, from September to December in 2014.

-I was allowed to provide Olympic Weightlifting demonstration for baseball and men's lacrosse.
+I was allowed to provide an Olympic weightlifting demonstration for baseball and men's lacrosse.

-The following are lessons and specific methods that I learned as a strength and conditioning coach for my internship from St. Johns University athletics program.
+The following are lessons and specific methods that I learned as a strength and conditioning coach during my internship with St. Johns University's athletics program.

 - Whenever you have an interview, look like a professional.